WolodjaZ/jax-vqgan/docs/tutorials.md

-## 4. Prepare train module
+## 4. Prepare the train module

-You don't need to create architecture, inicialize it etc. Because for doing it we have our **trainer** `TrainerVQGan`.
-There we have prepared training, logging to Tensorboard and checkpointing it.
-Additionaly pmaping and jiting we also took care of it for you.
-THANK YOU 😤.
+You don't need to create any or initialize any architecture because we have our **trainer** `TrainerVQGan` that does it.We additionaly as functionalities for Training, logging to tensorboard and checkpoiting your model.
+YOU'RE WELCOME 😤.

 ```python
 model = TrainerVQGan(module_config=cfg.train)
 ```

-## 5 Let`s start trining ✊
+## 5 Let`s start training ✊

 ```python
 model.train_model(loader_train, loader_val)
 ```

-## 6. What now we can do
+## 6. What we can do now
-You can now save model, but we always save model when we gat better results.
-You can also load model.
+You can save the model now, but we always do it when we get better results.
+You can also load it.

 ```python